The 2021 Applications will open November 30th

 What is a booth/installation image?

 Booth images should represent how your work will be displayed in a 10’x10’ outdoor booth.
 It can either be of one of your previous tent or art show set ups OR it can be a mock installation.
-If you not have a booth image you can install your pieces in your studio or home as a ‘mock set-up’, as you would display them at the Fair (you do not need a tent).
+If you not have a booth image you can install your pieces in your studio or home in a ‘mock set-up’, as you would display them at the Fair (you do not need a tent).
 Please take a look at our Application Tips page for examples and advice.
-MISSING BOOTH IMAGES WILL RESULT IN JURY POINTS DEDUCTED
+MISSING BOOTH IMAGES WILL RESULT IN POINTS DEDUCTED.

 Why won't my images upload?

 Check to make sure your images are saved in the correct format and that they are not too small or too big.
-Please click here for Image Formatting Instructions.
+Please read the Image Formatting Instructions.
 Be sure you have filled in the title, size and medium of each piece (including your booth/grouping image).
 You can check for this by clicking on each thumbnail of your uploaded images to make the text boxes show.
 If you do not have a title/size etc. put 'N/A' for not applicable.
 Do not forget your booth/installation image.

 We welcome artists from all over the world.
 If you are applying from outside of Canada, it is your responsibility to get the appropriate paperwork to enter Canada to sell your works.
 The Toronto Outdoor Art Fair does not provide invitations to artists for Visa applications.
 All travel, accommodations, shipping and customs expenses are your responsibility.
 We recommend working with a licensed customs broker to import your works into Canada.

-Who sits on the jury?
+Who sits on the panel?

 How are the applications selected?

 We only accept original artworks.
 All works must be hand-made by the artist.
-Machine-made or mass-produced work is not permitted and will result in an automatic disqualification.
+Machine-made or mass-produced work are not permitted and will result in an automatic disqualification.
 Please see our Reproduction Policy for details.

 How can I find out the results?